Drug Rehab and Alcohol Rehab in Sunderland or near Sunderland

 If you go on to have CBT therapy for alcohol addiction, a report has shown that the success rate is 83.87%.
 Therapy after treatment is therefore highly recommended.

-If you’re addicted to something that’s psychologically rather than physically addictive, you won’t require a physical detox, as you won’t get physical withdrawal symptoms.
+If you’re addicted to something that’s psychologically rather than physically addictive, you won’t require a physical detox at drug and alcohol rehab as you won’t get any physical withdrawal symptoms.

 A few examples of addictions that require physical detoxes are benzos, opioids like heroin and alcohol.

-A couple of addictions that do not are cocaine, cannabis and amphetamines.
+A couple of drug addictions that do not induce physical addictions include cocaine and cannabis.

 Learn more about how long your stay at a drug and alcohol rehab in Sunderland might last by calling us today on 0800 088 66 86